omari-kd/Environmental-Impact-on-Food-Production/README.md

 ![Image](https://github.com/user-attachments/assets/b29a4f2d-3936-4e7f-928a-efdb97f964ef)

-This boxplot compares the eutrophication impact of animal-based and plant-based food, measured in g PO₄eq per 100g protein.
-Animal-based food have a higher median eutrophication impact than plant-based food.
+This box plot compares the eutrophication impact of animal-based and plant-based food, measured in g PO₄eq per 100g protein.
+Animal-based food has a higher median eutrophication impact than plant-based food.
 The interquartile range (IQR) for animal-based food is wider, indicating greater variability in eutrophication impact.

 Outliers in plant-based food suggest that certain plant products have exceptionally high eutrophication impacts.